Ed-Fi-Alliance-OSS/Fix-It-Friday/EdFi.FiF.Etl/README.md

 ## How to run Database ETL

 The database ETL module (./src/dbETL.js) is executed directly by node.
+Make sure that followed the steps above to rename sample.env to .env.
+ALl of this code should be executed in the edfi.fif.etl directory, as shown below.

 ```powershell
 $ cd edfi.fif.etl